-Whenever possible, the individual will utilize family, neighbors, friends, or community agencies to provide transportation services.
-Interpersonal Vi iolence (IPV)/Toxic Stress Interpersonal Violence- Related Transportation Transportation services to/from IPV service providers for individuals transitioning out of a traumatic situation.
-IPV and Parenting Support Resources Assistance with linkages for individuals transitioning out of a traumatic situation to community-based social service and mental health agencies with IPV expertise.
-Assistance with linking the individual to high quality child care and after-school programs.
+• Whenever possible, the individual will utilize family, neighbors, friends, or community agencies to provide transportation services.
+Interpersonal Vi iolence (IPV)/Toxic Stress Interpersonal Violence- Transportation services to/from IPV service providers for individuals transitioning out of a transmatic situation.
+Related individuals transitioning out of a traumatic situation.
+Transportation IPV and Parenting Assistance with linkages for individuals transitioning out of a traumatic situation to community-based social service and mental Support health agencies with IPV expertise.
+Resources Assistance with linking the individual to high quality child care and after-school programs.
 Assistance with linkages to programs that increase adults' capacity to participate in community involvement activities.
 Providing navigational services focusing on identifying and improving existing factors posing a risk to the safety and health of victims transitioning out of traumatic situations (i.e., obtaining a new phone number, updating mailing addresses, securing immediate shelter and longer-term housing, school arrangements to minimize disruption of school schedule, connecting enrollees to medical-legal partnerships to address overlap between healthcare and legal needs).
 Legal Assistance Assistance with directing the individual to available legal services within the legal system for interpersonal violence related issues, such as securing a Domestic Violence Protection Order.
 This pilot service does not include legal representation or payment for legal representation.
-Child-Parent Support Evidence-based parenting support programs (i.e., Triple P - Positive Parenting Program, the Incredible Years, and Circle of Security International).
-Evidence-based Maternal, Infant, and Early Home Visiting services to promote enhanced health outcomes, whole person care and community integration.
+Child-Parent Support • Evidence-based parenting support programs (i.e., Triple P - Positive Parenting Program, the Incredible Years, and Circle of Security International). • Evidence-based Maternal, Infant, and Early Home Visiting services to promote enhanced health outcomes, whole person care and community integration.